justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-04-17-how-to-make-a-code-snapshot-plugin-in-neovim.md

   -- notify the user that the image has been copied to the clipboard
 	vim.notify("Image copied to clipboard", vim.log.levels.INFO)
 end, {
+  -- make sure the command is only available in visual mode
 	range = true,
 })